alfhanDev/Python-Learning/notes/python-intro.md

+# Python Intro Notes

-What is Python?
+## What is Python?

-- Python is a programming language created by Guido van Rossum.
+Python is a programming language created by Guido van Rossum.

+### Uses:
-- Used for web development (server side), software development, mathematics, system scripting.
+- Web development (server side)
+- Software development
+- Mathematics
+- System scripting

+---

-What Can Python do?
+## What Can Python Do?
 Python can:
-  - Be used on a server to create web applications.
+- Create server-side web applications
-  - Be used alongside software to create workflows.
+- Be used alongside software to automate workflows
-  - Connect to database systems.
-It can aslo read and modify files.
+- Connect to databases + read & modify files
-  - Be used to handle big data and perform complex mathematics.
+- Handle big data + perform complex mathematics
-  - Be used for rapid prototyping, or for production-ready software development.
+- Be used for rapid prototyping or production-ready software

+---

-Why Python?
+## Why Python?

-- Works on different platforms (Windows, Mac, Linux, Raspberry Pi, etc).
+- Works on Windows, Mac, Linux, Raspberry Pi, etc.
-- Python has a simple syntax similar to the English language.
+- Simple syntax similar to English
-- Has syntax that allows developers to write programs with fewer lines than some other programming languages.
-- Runs on an interpreter system, meaning that code can be executed as soon as it is written.
-This means that prototyping can be very quick.
-- Can be treated in a procedural way, an object-oriented way of a functional way.
+- Shorter code than many languages
+- Interpreter → runs code immediately (fast to test ideas)
+- Supports procedural, object-oriented, and functional programming

+---

-Python Syntax compared to other programming languages:
+## Python Syntax vs Other Languages
-  - Python was designed for readability, and has some similarities to the English langauge with influence from mathematics.
-  - Uses new lines to complete a command, as opposed to other programming languages which often use semicolons or parentheses.
-  - Python relies on indentation, using whitespace, to define scope; such as scope of loops, functions and classes.
-Other programming languages often use curly-brackets for this purpose.

-  Example:

-  print("Hello, World!")
+- Designed for readability, influenced by mathematics
+- Uses **new lines** instead of semicolons
+- Uses **indentation (whitespace)** instead of curly brackets `{ }` to define the scope of loops, functions, classes, etc.

+---

+## Example